-The University of Maryland Soybean Variety trials have been completed for the 2021 growing season.
+The University of Maryland Soybean Variety trials have been completed for the 2022 growing season.
 Results of the trials can be found at the MD Crops page on the Department of Plant Science and Landscape Architecture website at https://psla.umd.edu/extension/md-crops.
-The Trials Center team, who performs the work, wrapped up harvest by mid-November this year and the report was compiled and published online the end of November - significantly earlier than has been typical in the last few years.
-While most expenditures related to field operations have been complete, we are awaiting transfer of budgeted technician salary at this time.
+The Trials Center team, who performs the work, wrapped up harvest by late November this year and the report was compiled and published online by the beginning of December.
+This was the second year planting our trials with our refurbished no-till planter, which was modified and outfitted with a seed delivery system in 2021.